gwoosoft/RestaurantsAPI/README.md

 **Not in this respository**
 - Elastic Search Usage - Still thinking about whether to use Elastic Search or not for caching purpose.
 Initially it was used for chatbot where a user query to get 3-5 restaurants per cuisine.
+- Lombok is not used in this project.

 **TODO: adding service layer to restcontroller and adding some unit test**